Ag0117/Ag0117/README.md

 ---

 ## 🚀 About Me
-I am a university student and MENSA member with a strong foundation in mathematics, passionate about leveraging AI and data-driven insights in finance.
+I am a university student and MENSA member with a strong foundation in mathematics.
+Also passionate about leveraging AI and data-driven insights in fianance.
 My goal is to pursue a career in investment banking and private equity while continuously learning and building projects that merge finance and technology.

 ---